Charlie Quirke, the son of actress Pauline, has issued an update on the star following her dementia diagnosis.

 Pauline, 66, who is best known for her role as Sharon Theodopolopodous in Birds of a Feather, was diagnosed with the disease back in 2021.

-In a new interview with Alzheimer’s Research UK, Charlie, 31, has opened up about how mum Pauline is doing, as he prepares to take part in a five-day-long, 120km trek to raise money for the charity.
+In an interview with Alzheimer’s Research UK last year, Charlie, 31, opened up about how mum Pauline was doing, as he prepared to take part in a five-day-long, 120km trek to raise money for the charity.

-Charlie will begin his walk in Chigwell, Essex, where Birds of a Feather was set.
-He will then head to the training ground of the football team his family supports, West Ham United.
+The walk began in Chigwell, Essex, where Birds of a Feather was set.
+He then headed to the training ground of the football team his family supports, West Ham United.

-His walk will also see him trek through Greater London, Surrey and Berkshire, before ending in Buckinghamshire, where the family home is.
+His walk will also saw him trek through Greater London, Surrey and Berkshire, before ending in Buckinghamshire, where the family home is.

 “I’m really excited to support Alzheimer’s Research UK in this way, because it’s what my mum wants me to do.
 She’s such a selfless person, and she’s delighted that I’m doing this to help others.
-I’m doing it for her, and for every family that has experienced the devastation of dementia, because we must do all we can to find a cure,” Charlie said.
+I’m doing it for her, and for every family that has experienced the devastation of dementia, because we must do all we can to find a cure,” Charlie said at the time.

 ‘I’ll carry all mum’s memories with me’